-Medical Center: A complete physical examination, including chest X-ray, is provided as part of the admission requirements.
-The physical examination is repeated annually.
+Health Service.
+A complete physical examination, including chest X ray, is provided as part of the admission requirements to the School.
+The physical examinations are repeated annually.

-A student health service is maintained under the supervision of a medical director.
-Medical care is provided by staff physicians through clinic consultation, and fourteen days of hospitalization is provided without cost to students annually in the Medical Center hospitals.
+A Student Health Service is maintained under the supervision of the Medical Director of the Student Health Service.
+Medical care is provided by staff physicians through clinic consultation and hospitalization.

 Vacations.
-Freshman students have the first summer free; sophomore and junior students have four weeks each summer, and senior students complete their educational program at the end of the spring semester of the senior year.
+Freshman students have the first summer free; sophomore and junior students have three to four weeks each summer, and senior students complete their educational program at the end of the spring semester of the senior year.